 Cessation Toolkit

-Nearly 70% of tobacco users in the U.S. want to quit.1 Luckily, there are a number of resources available in Wisconsin to help them do just that.
-While many tobacco users often try unsuccessfully to quit cold turkey, research has shown that a combination of counseling and FDA-approved medications is most effective in helping them quit.
-On this page, you'll find information on available cessation programs in Wisconsin, cessation coverage, and information on helping others to set a quit plan and the benefits of quitting tobacco use.
+Nearly 70% of tobacco users in the U.S. want to quit.
+Luckily, there are a number of resources available in Wisconsin to help them do just that.
+While many commercial tobacco users often try unsuccessfully to quit cold turkey with no assistance, research shows that a combination of counseling and FDA-approved medications is most effective in helping people quit.
+On this page, you'll find information on available cessation programs in Wisconsin, tobacco cessation coverage, and how to create a tobacco quit plan.

-Wisconsin teens who want to quit using e-cigarettes can get free help from the Live Vape Free program by texting VAPEFREE to 873373.
-In addition, parents, guardians, or other adults who want to help a teen in their life quit e-cigarettes can also enroll in a free online course offered by Live Vape Free.
+Wisconsin teens and young adults who want to quit using e-cigarettes/vapes can get free help from the Live Vape Free program by texting VAPEFREE to 873373.
+In addition, parents, guardians, or other adults who want to help a teen in their life quit e-cigarettes/vapes can also enroll in a free online course offered by Live Vape Free.

 Other Youth Cessation Resources